Nollau Leadership Institute

 - The Enneagram and Work: Building Self-Aware Teams

 - The Journey Inward and Outward

 The Annual Gathering itself includes three days of workshops, keynote speakers, site visits, worships, and networking opportunities.
-The cohort will also present their capstone projects (include link) and will have their graduation commemorated during closing worship.
+The cohort will also present their capstone projects and will have their graduation commemorated during closing worship.

 Most of the work done for this program occurs during the in-person retreats.
 However, there are a few reading assignments spread throughout the year.

 - The Enneagram for Black Liberation: Return to Who You Are Beneath the Armor You Carry by Chichi Agorom

 - Dare to Lead: Brave Work, Tough Conversations, Whole Hearts by Brene Brown

 - The 9 Types of Leadership: Mastering the Art of People in the 21st Century Workplace by Beatrice Chestnut

 - Holding Change: The Way of Emergent Strategy Facilitation and Mediation by adrienne maree brown

 Although the Nollau Leadership Institute does not currently offer CEU’s, participants receive a Certificate of Completion noting 115 contact hours.